 How to Market Your Online Degree

-When you are writing your resume or in an interview, there is no rule that says you need to explain how you earned your degree, whether that’s online or in person.
+When writing your resume or in an interview, no rule says you need to explain how you earned your degree, whether online or in person.
 However, if an interviewer asks you, there is no harm in being honest.

 You can turn this into a real selling point for yourself.
 How?
-Online students tend to be motivated, disciplined, and focused on getting all the value they can get from their degrees.
+Online students tend to be motivated, disciplined, and focused on maximizing the value of their degrees.
 This is worth pointing out to recruiters and HR professionals.

 Writing your resume

 When filling out the education section of your resume, there’s no need to indicate that your degree was earned online.
-In your cover letter, however, you may want to note that your online degree sets you apart, in a good way, from other candidates.
+In your cover letter, however, you may want to note that your online degree sets you apart from other candidates in a good way.
 Consider the following points:

-• Because you earned your degree online, it’s clear that you’re tech-savvy and able to work comfortably with technology.
+- Because you earned your degree online, it’s clear that you’re tech-savvy and can work comfortably with technology.

-• Many online students juggle multiple responsibilities, such as family or jobs.
-This indicates that you are experienced in time management skills and can handle more than one task at a time at work.
+- Many online students juggle multiple responsibilities, such as family or jobs.
+This indicates that you are experienced in time management skills and can handle more than one task at a time.

-• Online students sometimes need to make an extra effort to connect with professors or fellow students.
-For example, it’s not as easy to ask questions if you are taking courses asynchronously.
+- Online students sometimes need to make an extra effort to connect with professors or fellow students.
+For example, asking questions when taking courses asynchronously is not as easy.
 This indicates you are willing to go the extra mile to build and maintain connections and find solutions to challenges that may present themselves.

-• The fact that you did not have the chance to experience some of the more popular aspects of in-person education, such as weekend parties and to attend school sporting events, means you are genuinely focused on your goals and can sift out the essentials from the extraneous.
-You are skilled, in other words, at knowing what’s most important and making that your top priority.
+- The fact that you did not have the chance to experience some of the more popular aspects of in-person education, such as weekend parties and school sporting events, means you are genuinely focused on your goals and can sift out the essentials from the extraneous.
+In other words, you are skilled at knowing what’s most important and making that your top priority.

 Passing the interview